 What Are the Most Expensive Types of Opal and Tourmalines?

 Although opals can be found in a variety of colors, the most valuable types of opals are black opals, specifically Australian black opals.
 They tend to have a black body color and lighter hues that are refracted against the light.
 Due to their rarity and their intense dark hues, they can cost from $10,000 to $50,000 per carat.
 Another reason why they’re so pricy is that they’re incredibly challenging to dig out.

 The most expensive types of tourmalines are the Paraiba tourmalines, which come from Brazil.
 They appear in blue, turquoise, and green colors.
 Even though they tend to contain abundant inclusions, they are the most valuable and also the rarest.
 Paraiba tourmalines with saturated, vivid colors can cost from $2,000 to $5,000 per carat.

 Similarly, colored tourmalines from Mozambique and Nigeria are also sometimes called Paraiba tourmalines since it’s so hard to tell them apart.
 That’s why you should always ask for a certificate distributed by a gemological laboratory.

 Shopping Tips for the October Opal Birthstone

 The quality of an opal mainly depends on three factors: the opal’s color, pattern, and clarity.
-To fully evaluate an opal stone, you need to look at its color intensity and the quality of the play-of-colors.
+To fully evaluate an opal stone, you need to look at its color intensity and the quality of the play of colors.
 To do this, it’s best to place it against a light or dark background, depending on the opal’s color.
-Either way, you’re going to want to make a sharp color contrast.
+Either way, you will want to make a sharp color contrast.

 Look at the opal’s transparency and clarity, and whether it’s opaque or not.
 Once again, this depends on the color.
 White and crystal opals should be transparent to some degree or entirely transparent.
 On the other hand, black opals are more valued when they’re opaque.